Requisitos-de-Software/2025.1-IBGE/docs/Verificacao/entrega3/lv3.md

 ## 2. Bibliografia

-### 2.1 Bibliografia dos Itens do conteúdo da Disciplina
+### 2.1 Bibliografia dos Itens do conteúdo da Disciplinaj

 A lista de verificação dos itens do conteúdo da Disciplina de 1 a 18 tiveram como referência: